Noisy Beeping Networks: Introduction

 \section{Introduction}

-The beeping communication model~\cite{CK10} abstracts a network of lightweight wireless devices with highly limited communication.
-The network consists of nodes in an arbitrary topology, where neighbouring nodes can communicate with each other.
-Nodes are assumed to be able either to send some energy (`beep') or to sense an incoming transmission (`listen'), but they cannot do both at the same time.
-Furthermore, a node set to listen cannot tell how many neighbouring nodes are beeping simultaneously---all the node can sense is the existence of energy, a single `beep'.
-Such networks have interesting relations to biological systems, such as the fly's nervous system~\cite{AABHBB11} and ant colonies, where ants emit pheromones as a means of communication~\cite{fonio2016}.
+In their \emph{Science} paper, Afek et al.~\cite{AABHBB11} used the beeping network model (also defined and formalized in~\cite{CK10}) to analyze distributed computation performed by multiple extremely simple agents such as cells in the fly's nervous system or ants in colonies~\cite{fonio2016}.
+Studying this simplified communication model allows for better understanding of distributed computation problems where the computation is limited by communication.
+In this model, nodes are assumed to be able either to send a pulse of energy (`beep') or to sense an incoming transmission (`listen'), but they cannot do both at the same time.
+Furthermore, a node set to listen cannot tell how many of its neighboring nodes are beeping simultaneously, since all the node can sense is the existence of a pulse of energy, a single `beep'.

-Several relaxed versions of the beeping model appeared in the literature.
-These variants differ in the way they regard the event of a \emph{collision}---where more than a single node is beeping at a given time.
-Collision detection can be attributed to listening nodes, beeping nodes, or both.
-Beeping-with-collision-detection means that if a node is set to beep, it can tell whether or not one or more of its neighbours also beeped at that same round.
-Listening-with-collision-detection means that a node set to listen can distinguish the following events: no neighbours beep; a single neighbour beeps; multiple neighbours beep.
-These models are denoted $B_{cd}L$, $BL_{cd}$, and $B_{cd}L_{cd}$, respectively, where the standard beeping model without any collision detection is denoted~$BL$.

-In the recent decade, beeping networks have gained some interest.
-Previous work (e.g., \cite{AABHBB11,AABCHK13,GH13,JSX16,BBDK18,DBB18,CD19le,CMRZ19}) considered all the above four variants and developed various algorithms that solve specific tasks, such as nodes coloring, leader electing, or finding a Maximal Independent Set (MIS).

 In this work we focus on a novel variant of the beeping model we call the \emph{noisy} beeping model.
-This setting is parametrized by a noise parameter $\eps \in (0,1/2)$, and we denote it by~$BL_\eps$.
-In this setting we assume that nodes are imperfect devices: sometimes they err in sensing the carrier and deciding whether or not a beep was transmitted.
-Specifically, if a node is set to listen and none of its neighbours beep---the node still has a probability of $\eps$ to (falsely) hear a beep.
-Additionally, if one or more of its neighbours beep, the node will hear nothing with probability~$\eps$.
+This setting is parametrized by a noise parameter $\eps \in (0,1/2)$, denoted by~$BL_\eps$.
+In this setting we assume that nodes are imperfect devices: sometimes they err in sensing the signal and deciding whether or not a beep was transmitted.
+Specifically, if a node is set to listen and none of its neighbors beep, the node still has a probability of $\eps$ to (falsely) hear a beep, independently of other nodes.
+Additionally, if one or more of its neighbors beep, the node will hear nothing with probability~$\eps$, again, independently of the other nodes.
 Beeping nodes behave the same as they do in the standard $BL$~model.